-5.3.27.2 Review-Evaluation and Selection of the Preferred of Feasibility of Alternatives
+5.3.2 Evaluation of Feasibility of Alternatives

 After ranking the alternatives by degradation, the applicant will need to evaluate whether it would be reasonable to select a less degrading alternative.
-The factors that determine if an alternative is reasonable are cost effectiveness and affordability. -Cost effectiveness and affordability are addressed in the rule (R317-2-3.5.c), which states:
+The factors that determine if an alternative is reasonable are cost effectiveness and affordability.
+Cost effectiveness and affordability are addressed in the rule (R317-2-3.5.c), which states: